Skip Navigation

 Communication issues

-Along with the variety of therapists from which to choose, being able to change therapists easily is one of the major reasons we recommend BetterHelp so highly.
-If you request to change therapists, the company will ask why you’ve requested to make the change.
-You’ll have the option of sharing this feedback with your current therapist.
-It’s your choice, though sharing feedback is always valuable and a considerate thing to do for the therapist, as a professional, unless it makes you uncomfortable.
+If you request to change therapists, BetterHelp will ask why you’ve requested to make the change.
+You'll have the option of providing this feedback to your current therapist.
+It's your choice, though providing feedback is always valuable and a considerate thing to do for the therapist, as a professional, unless it makes you uncomfortable.

-For instance, here’s a step-by-step description of what one of our research team members experienced:
+For instance, here's a step-by-step description of what one of our testers experienced:

-Using the default, algorithmic matching approach, our team member was matched with a therapist immediately after completing the sign-up process.
+Using the algorithmic matching approach (BetterHelp’s default method), our tester was matched with a therapist immediately after completing the sign-up process.

-1. 10:49 a.m., Monday: She received a generic welcome message from her counselor (right away).
+1. Monday (10:49 a.m.): She received a generic welcome message from her counselor right away.

 In this case, her new therapist’s welcome message included a lot of detail about her availability and when she would respond.
-The response indicated that this therapist would cooperate to find a schedule and communication style that worked for our team member.
-In addition to being a better match for our tester’s previously identified preferences, this therapist was very responsive, and her availability worked much better.
+The response indicated that this therapist would cooperate to find a schedule and communication style that worked for our tester.
+In addition to being a better match for our tester's previously identified preferences, this therapist was very responsive, and their availability worked much better.

 BetterHelp reviews from customers

-In addition to our own testers’ experiences, we interviewed several BetterHelp customers to find out what aspects of the services worked well or not so well for them.
-Their identities are protected with fake names to ensure anonymity.
-Their reviews are below.
+In addition to our own testers' hands-on experiences, we interviewed several BetterHelp customers to find out what aspects of the services worked well (or not so well) for them.
+Out of respect, their reviews are credited to pseudonyms.

 Customer review: “Mikka”